C2SM/git-course/advanced/slides/slides.md

 <!--
 - About 15 minutes, can be shortened if behind schedule
 - Fully local - no quota consumed, no account needed
-- Satisfying moment: `cat` on a tracked file inside a bare clone shows the three-line pointer instead of the content
+- Notable demonstration: `cat` on a tracked file inside a bare clone shows the three-line pointer instead of the content
   - Point people towards that if they finish early
 - Closes Part 1 - before moving on, ask whether anything from the morning needs revisiting -->